Abdelrahman26/Semantic-Segmentation-For-The-Road/README.md

+# Semantic-Segmentation-For-The-Road

-# -Semantic-Segmentation-For-The-Road
+# The Goal
-Segmenting all objects of the camera scene and classify each Pixel to the suitable class
+*how to make the car be able to segment all objects of the scene and classify each pixel to the suitable class*